The Ultimate Food Map of Europe

 32. Hungary

 Goulash is a genuine crowd-pleaser.
-This thick stew is made out of vegetables, meat and potatoes and seasoned with paprika, the essential spice of Hungary.
+This thick stew is made from vegetables, meat, and potatoes and seasoned with paprika, Hungary’s essential spice.
 It has been the national dish of Hungary for centuries.
-The best thing about goulash, the longer you cook it the better it gets.

 Food Map of Europe - Goulash